philgyford/python-mastodon-stats/README.md

 # Mastodon annual post stats

-A python 3 script for counting the number of Mastodon posts your account made each year.
+A Python 3 script for counting the number of Mastodon posts your account made each year.

 ## Set-up